TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 - `ramp_remaining` — cycles left in the ramp (decremented each cycle)
 - `ramp_total` — the ramp duration in cycles (default: 300s / 2.5s = 120 cycles, from `wind_ramp_seconds` in the targets)

-When `ramp_remaining` reaches 0, `current_mod` equals `new_mod` and the ramp is complete.
-This prevents abrupt wind speed jumps when the grid transitions between weather states.
+When `ramp_remaining` reaches 0, `current_mod` equals `new_mod` and the ramp is complete, preventing abrupt wind speed jumps during state transitions.

 ### Speed target